SHARE Virtual Summer Apprenticeships – Faculty Information

 Why is this a virtual apprenticeship program?

 The Office of Undergraduate Research is committed to offering students pathways to research involvement and addressing barriers to participation.
-Virtual summer research apprenticeships benefit students in several ways by:
+Virtual summer apprenticeships benefit students in several ways by:

 • Increasing access to opportunities for all students, regardless of their proximity to a UConn campus or access to transportation in the summer months.